Fracture toughness: Determination of J_{IC}

+Work of fracture

+Work of fracture is a conceptual term for the amount of energy required to completely tear a sample apart, divided by the cross-sectional area.
+This is related to J_{IC}.
+In brittle materials like glass, the energy required is low, and is governed by linear elastic fracture mechanics (LEFM).
+The energy is higher in ductile materials, like steel, which involve plastic deformation.

 Determination of tear resistance (Kahn tear test)

 The tear test (e.g. Kahn tear test) provides a semi-quantitative measure of toughness in terms of tear resistance.
 This type of test requires a smaller specimen, and can, therefore, be used for a wider range of product forms.
 The tear test can also be used for very ductile aluminium alloys (e.g. 1100, 3003), where linear elastic fracture mechanics do not apply.

 Standard test methods

 A number of organizations publish standards related to fracture toughness measurements, namely ASTM, BSI, ISO, JSME.